 We performed five waypoint navigation runs for both target drive speeds using TripNav.
-Figure 19 shows the average path of the mobile node over all runs.
-Note that the mobile node's path does not intersect with the waypoints and seems to stop short of the final waypoint.
-This is due to the waypoint range setting, where the mobile node considers the waypoint reached if it comes within the specified range.
+Figure 12 shows the average path of the mobile node over all runs.
+Note that the mobile node's path does not intersect with the waypoints, and seems to stop short of the final waypoint.
+This is due to the waypoint reached if it comes within the specified range.
 On average, position and heading accuracy with respect to the desired trajectory was 0.95 m and 4.75° when traveling at 100 mm/s and 1.08 m and 5.05° when traveling at 400 mm/s.

-Figure 20 displays the outermost and innermost positions along the circuit of the mobile node over all runs.
+Figure 13 displays the outermost and innermost positions along the circuit of the mobile node over all runs.
 These are not individual paths, but bounds on the mobile sensor's movement over all five runs.
 This shows that one TripNav run does not significantly vary from another.